 Common Workplace Incidents

-In order to fully understand how to advocate for safety in the workplace, you must first understand the most common workplace incidents and how you can avoid them.
-In many cases, employees need to be aware of different hazards specific to their work environment, however, there are injuries that are common to all workplaces and ways to mitigate them from happening:
+To fully understand how to advocate for safety in the workplace, you must first understand the most common workplace incidents and how you can avoid them.
+In many cases, employees need to be aware of different hazards specific to their work environment, however, some injuries are common to all workplaces and ways to mitigate them from happening:

 Another one of the most common workplace accidents involves overexertion.
 Employees who lift too much and carry, push, and pull heavy objects can be susceptible to paralyzing back injuries.
 If a particular job requires workers to move heavy objects or engage in repetitive lifting, then the company must teach proper lifting techniques and obtain the safety gear necessary to avoid these injuries.